bakhtzadaabshare/fine-tunning-bert-for-tourist-sentiment-analysis/README.md

 # How to train the model on your dataset?
 Before going to use the code install the following libraries

 1. **Transformers**: Can be installed using the command "pip install transformers".
 2. **PyTorch**: Can be installed using the command "pip3 install torch torchvision torchaudio" **CPU** or "pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118"
 3. **Pytorch Lightning**: Can be installed using the command "pip install pytorch-lightning"

+After the installation make only changes in the data_loader.py and trainer.py